LightDarkPhoton/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Line 54, with console.log(\${name}) uses a closure, since its name lies outside the scope of the function().

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The number that is rolled will change, owing to the use of the .random() function.
+However, the all other events will happen precisely as they were defined.

 c.
 What is the lexical scope of `newRoll`?
+It operates within the scope of the anonymous function().

 ### Task 2c - Exit Ticket